ELTEbioinformatics/mulea/README.md

 function.
 This model defines the parameters for the enrichment analysis.
 We then execute the test itself using the **`run_test`** function.
-It is important to note that for this example, we will employ 10,000 permutations for the *empirical false discovery rate* (*eFDR*) correction, which is the recommended minimum, to ensure robust correction for multiple testing.
+It is important to note that for this example, we will employ 10,000 permutations for the *empirical false discovery rate* (*eFDR*), which is the recommended minimum, to ensure robust correction for multiple testing.

 ``` r
 # Creating the ORA model using the GMT variable